veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 ### `__init.py__`

-And, finally and most importantly, the `__init__.py`, which you'll want to add to every directory where you have runable Python modules.
+And, finally and most importantly, the `__init__.py`, which we'll want to add to every directory where you have runable Python modules.

 If you remember from the Python innards overview `__init__` is a special file that will make Python realize that you have a package working together instead of a [single file.](https://docs.python.org/3/tutorial/modules.html#packages)

-You can leave it null.
+We can leave it null.
 Or you can [add things to it](http://mikegrouchy.com/blog/2012/05/be-pythonic-__init__py.html) that will initialize when the module is run.
 Let's leave it null for now.

 When Python imports the module for the first time, it checks the module registry for a list of modules that it can use. `Init` allows your module to be [put in that registry.](http://effbot.org/zone/import-confusion.htm#what-does-python-do).